These three electronic devices make delightful travel companions that will take your safari experience to a new level:

 For my last safari, I bought a nice 15-85mm lens for my Canon EOS 600D, which was a good option for my budget as it combines some wide-angle and zoom capabilities making it more versatile.
 Don't buy generic lenses for your camera and if you can, get a good flash while you are at it.

 When you are game viewing the trade-off for carrying smaller lenses is that you can respond more quickly when the unexpected happens.
-It's a lot trickier to move quickly with a huge zoom and catch a lion chasing a springbok (or some other incredible wildlife action) than it is to whip out a smartphone, a point and shoot camera or even a DSLR with more manageable lenses.
+It's a lot trickier to move quickly with a huge zoom and catch a lion chasing a springbok (or some other incredible wildlife action) than it is to whip out a smartphone, a point-and-shoot camera or even a DSLR with more manageable lenses.

 The Smartphone, tablet computer and new generation camcorder are three versatile gizmos that add new and exciting dimensions to the African safari experience.
 Of course, you can still enjoy the safari experience of a lifetime the old-school way - without these new gadgets, especially if you are not a techie or photography enthusiast.
 Your trusty old camera should do the job, but the results cannot be compared with the spectacular images and video footage you can capture now.